 Lily: Really, Mother, I thought you would be happy for me but I should have known better.

 Susan: Don’t start all this again.
 Tell me what’s going on.

 Raquel: Lily’s got pregnant by a sperm donor.

 Susan: (Smiling): Oh!
 (Disgusting face) Oh!

 Delores: Exactly.
 Thank you, Susan!
 At least there’s someone who agrees with me.
 Really, Lily, how could you do it?
 What am I supposed to say to my friends when they find out you’re pregnant and ask me who the father is?
-(Smiling) Oh, my daughter doesn’t believe in tradition.
+(Smiling) Oh, my daughter doesn’t believe in anything as foolish as finding a man and marrying him and then getting pregnant.
+No!
 She got knocked up at a sperm bank.

-Lily: See this is why I didn’t want to tell you.
+Lily: This is why I didn’t want to tell you.
 You always make everything be about you.